 What is the history of Carnival?

-How is Carnival celebrated in Italy?
+How to celebrate Carnival in Italy?
 Between the past and today

-During the fifteenth and sixteenth century in Florence, the Medici family organised great masquerades which would parade through the city on chariots called “triumphs”, accompanied by chants and dances.
+During the fifteenth and sixteenth century in Florence, the Medici family organised great masquerades.
+They paraded through the city on chariots called “triumphs”, accompanied by chants and dances.
 In Rome, horse racing and other games and competitions took place: even in the siege of Papal power, the ancient tradition of Carnevale retained its popularity after the arrival of Christianity.

 Every part of Italy celebrates Carnevale with the most famous arguably being the Venice Carnevale.
 Another celebration of note is the Viareggio Carnevale.
-Originated in 1873, it is one of the most important and appreciated carnevale at an international level and considered, together with Venice’s, one of the ten best in the world.
-It is characteristic because of the largeness of its chariots, on which parade huge papier-mache puppets representing famous personalities of the field of politics, entertainment and culture, rendered with irony and satire.
+Originated in 1873, it is one of the most important and appreciated Carnevale at an international level.
+It’s considered, together with Venice’s, one of the ten best in the world.
+It is characteristic because of the largeness of its chariots, on which parade huge papier-mache puppets representing famous personalities, rendered with irony and satire.
 In fact, the first papier-mache chariot was born in Viareggio, in 1925.
 Just imagine, Viareggio’s chariots are so grand, they measure over 20 metres in height and are made by more than 25 firms and more than 1000 artisans.
 The Carnevale of Acireale and Ivrea are also notable.

 Sartiglia: a unique example of Carnival